Shell

 target

-The Shell "targets" delegates the update of your files to a shell command with a source as argument.
+The Shell "targets" delegates the update of your file(s) to a shell command with a source as argument.

 Parameters